fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricApplication.md

 # Get-ServiceFabricApplication

 ## SYNOPSIS
-Gets the Service Fabric applications in the Service Fabric cluster.
+Gets all the applications in the Service Fabric cluster or a specific application.

 ## SYNTAX